Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/What_is_new.md

 -   Due to optimizations added on the service Channels, the **Rainbow SDK Node.JS 1.35 and prior will not be able to manage channels anymore starting Rainbow 1.36**.
 You need to update to this version to use this service.
 Note: Channels APIs are still in _beta_, the deprecation policy doesn't apply here.

 -   To increase the scalability of the Channels API, the server will no more return the list of participants when retrieving information on a channel.
 Channel's property `users` has been replaced by `users_count` which contains the number of users of the channel.
-Existing API `getUsersFromChannel()` has to be used to retrieve the list of users in a channel.
+Existing API `fetchChannelUsers()` has to be used to retrieve the list of users in a channel.

 -   In order to have an homogeneous way of working, the following API `getContactByLoginEmail()`, `getContactById()`, `getContactsByJid()` now return the contact found directly and `null` if not found.
 API `getContactByLoginEmail()` will no more return a JavaScript `Array` object when the contact was not found locally.
 API `getContactById()`, `getContactsByJid()` will no more return an error (catch) when the contact is not found.